joylabs/doh-dns/README.md

 [crates-url]: https://crates.io/crates/doh-dns

 ## Overview
 This DNS over HTTPS (DoH) library queries public DoH servers provided by Google and Clouflare.
 It is based on `async/await` with the help of `hyper` and `tokio`.
-As a result, it requires the `nightly` version of `Rust`.

 The library supports timeouts and retries which can be fully customized.
 A utility in the `dohdns` directory is provided in this crate to use this library in the command line.